uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/ceil.rst

       :class: sectiontitle

-   An example of how to use ceilcan be found in the oneMKL installation directory, under:
+   An example of how to use ceil can be found in the oneMKL installation directory, under: